Mohammedabdalqader/DRL/Project-2_Continuous-Control/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

-In this Repo i provided you with two differen enviroments
+In this repo I have provided you with two different environments

 **`Option 1`**: First Version
 The task is episodic, and in order to solve the environment, your agent must get an average score of +30 over 100 consecutive episodes.